 This is a free event with no registration required

 4-H youth enrolled in the Shooting Sports project can participate in the State Shoot in any division.
-Registration must be done through your 4HOnline profile in FairEntry.
+Registration must be done using your 4-H Online profile in FairEntry.
 Registration opens on June 1 and the deadline for all August events is July 31st.
 The deadline for all September events is August 31st.

 4-H members will be considered eligible to participate in the Missouri 4-H State Shooting Sports State Match if they, and the county program, meet these requirements:

 Contestants must have completed the project that he or she is competing in as of Aug.
 31 of current 4-H year and must be enrolled in the discipline entered.